MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-insights.md

 Back in Unreal Insights, select the **Live** connection to your device to start profiling

 The custom profile is shared between projects.
 From here on out, you can use the custom profile you created instead of having to do this every time.
-You only need to recreate the connection to the device every time you start Unreal (steps 3, 4, and 5).
+You only need to recreate the connection to the device every time you start Unreal with steps 3 to 6 in the [setup section](#setup).

 ## See also
 * [Unreal Insights documentation](https://docs.unrealengine.com/TestingAndOptimization/PerformanceAndProfiling/UnrealInsights/index.html)